RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 > **Important:** Before attempting this tutorial, create a directory on your machine for the sample files - for example, create a `MFETDUSER` directory on the root of your local drive (C:).
 Copy the entire contents from the expanded folder into the newly created directory.
 For example, you should have a `C:\MFETDUSER\datafiles` folder, etc.

-As part of this tutorials, you use the supplied standard Eclipse COBOL project in the sample to set up a development environment for this application.
+As part of this tutorial, you use the supplied standard Eclipse COBOL project in the sample to set up a development environment for this application.
 The tutorials show how you can:

 -   Create a project for your application
 -   Edit the source files